loading...

 About the Author

 Ben Bryk is a seasoned real estate professional with over 18 years of experience in Vero Beach, Florida.
-Originally from Connecticut and holding a Bachelor of Science in Management, he transitioned from a successful advertising career to real estate, specializing in luxury properties across communities like Grand Harbor, Vero Lake Estates, and North Hutchinson Island.
 As a Global Luxury Specialist and a member of the International Luxury Alliance, Ben is committed to providing clients with comprehensive market insights and exceptional service.

 HelloVero Beach, Florida • Summer Issue | 9